R.E.A.L. Peer Health Educator

 - Attend all mandatory trainings and meetings.

-- Assist fellow Peer Educators in the creation of programs and workshops that educate the Southern Utah University community about AOD and health related issues as they relate to college students.
+- Develop and implement outreach programs and workshops that educate the Southern Utah University community about AOD and health related issues as they relate to college students.

-- Assist the Lead Peers and fellow Peer Educators in the facilitation of educational and social and wellness programs and events.
+- Assist Level 2 peers in the facilitation of educational and social and wellness presentations and events.

-- All other duties as assigned by the Prevention Specialist and Lead Peers.
+- All other duties as assigned by the Peer Advisor and Level 2 Peers.

 R.E.A.L.
 Peer Campaigns and Late Night Events: